qiskit-community/qiskit-js/packages/qiskit-devs/README.md

-# QISKit for developers
+# Qiskit for developers

 :atom_symbol: Quantum Information Science Kit Quantum Information algorithms for developers.
 The idea is to hide all quantum mechanics complexity exposing only the upper layer.

-Please visit the [main repository](https://github.com/QISKit/qiskit-js) of the project to know about the rest of the tools.
+Please visit the [main repository](https://github.com/Qiskit/qiskit-js) of the project to know about the rest of the tools.

 ## Install